Brown scores season-high 41 points, Celtics beat Pelicans

+BOSTON (AP) — The numbers that Celtics stars Jaylen Brown and Jayson Tatum have been putting up this season point to a duo playing even better than last season when Boston reached the NBA Finals.

+Brown believes there’s another level they can reach.
+Their latest performance might have been a peek of that next plateau.

-BOSTON (AP) — Jaylen Brown scored a season-high 41 points and had 12 rebounds and the Boston Celtics won their fourth straight game, holding off the New Orleans Pelicans 125-114 on Wednesday night.
+Brown scored a season-high 41 points and had 12 rebounds and the Celtics won their fourth straight game, holding off the New Orleans Pelicans 125-114 on Wednesday night.

+Tatum added 31 points and 10 rebounds.
+It was the fifth career 40-point game for Brown.
+It was the 10th time in their careers Brown and Tatum have combined for 70 or more points.

+“I don’t think this is the best you will see,” Brown said.
+“I definitely think we’ve got other limits to reach in the future, in our career.
+This is just part of the process.”

+Boston interim coach Joe Mazzulla believes Tatum and Brown are putting the lessons learned from last season’s shortcomings to use.

+“To get to that point in your career when you know you need each other and you know you need your teammates — it’s a very powerful thing,” Mazzulla said.

-Jayson Tatum added 31 points and 10 rebounds, Malcolm Brogdon scored 20 points, and Al Horford had 14, making four 3-pointers.
+Malcolm Brogdon added 20 points, and Al Horford had 14, making four 3-pointers.
 The Celtics have won their last five home games.

+Horford said the growth Brown and Tatum had made even since last season is bleeding into every aspect of the the team’s dynamic on the floor.

+“They continue to grow in front of our eyes,” Horford said.
+“What we did last year and what they did last year leading us to the Finals, it shows a lot of growth on their end… Now I feel like they’re just playing basketball, trying to lead us.”

 CJ McCollum had 38 points for New Orleans, his fifth consecutive game with at least 25 points.